George Washington Flint: Education and career

-Born in Yarmouth, Novia Scotia, and raised in Maine, Flint was the son of William and Emeline (Vickery) Flint.
+Born in Yarmouth, Nova Scotia, and raised in Maine, Flint was the son of William and Emeline (Vickery) Flint.
 He graduated salutorian from Bates College in 1871 and earned his master's degree from Bates in 1874.
 A lifelong secondary school teacher and administrator, Flint served as principal of Franceston Academy in New Hampshire (1871–1873), West Lebanon Academy in Maine (1873–1874), and Collinsville High School in Connecticut (1875–1898).
 He was a leading citizen in the Collinsville community, chairing the Ecclesiastical Society of the Collinsville Congregational Church, superintending Sunday school, and serving as president of the Collinsville Savings Society.
 Flint was also active in the Connecticut Association of Classical High School Teachers and spoke Latin, Greek, and Old English.
 He was a friend of William Edgar Simonds, a Collinsville-based lawyer and politician who chaired the Storrs Agricultural College's board of trustees and pushed for Flint's appointment as president in 1898.

 Following his departure from UConn, Flint became principal at Conant High School in East Jeffrey, New Hampshire (1903–1908).
 He spent two years in Pasadena, California (1911–1913) and worked twice at Choralcele Manufacturing Company in South Boston (1908–1911, 1913–1920).